 Moderation of student data

-When moderating school-based decisions for the NCCD, teachers engage in professional discussions using the evidence collected throughout the year about their students’ level of adjustment and category of disability to make decisions that are consistent, reliable, and defensible.
+When moderating school-based decisions, staff should engage in professional discussions using the evidence collected throughout the year about their students’ level of adjustment and category of disability to make decisions that are consistent, reliable, and defensible.

 Process and data entry in CASES21